-Come to the 2020 "New and Renew" Church planting and revitalization conference this year!
+Come to the 2021 "New and Renew" Church planting and revitalization conference next year!

 We held new church development conferences in 2018, 2016, 2014, 2012, and 2010.
 Future training opportunities will include online webinars and a variety of workshops and seminars.

 2018: The Risk & Reward of Embodying Jesus Locally

 I am on the highest of highs after the New and Renew Church Planting Conference.
 Participants experienced the presence and blessing of God during times of worship, prayer, and connecting with one another.
 Everyone departed the conference with a greater understanding of ministry and with useful resources to impact a new church plant or bring renewal to an established congregation.
 As one attendee stated, “This was an energizing conference with practical ideas and resources for different ministry contexts and situations.”

 The conference theme, “The Risk, and Reward of Embodying Jesus Locally,” was based on John 1:14.
 The event provided the space for participants and presenters to share about the challenging and rewarding work of planting a new church, explore ways to be the dynamic presence of Christ in their local community, and offer testimonies of God’s faithfulness.

 Another highlight at the event was seeing these pioneering, planting leaders as the embodiment of potential for multicultural diversity within the Church of the Brethren.
 Several church planters at the conference recently started Hispanic churches, including new projects in Los Banos, Calif. and Las Vegas, Nev.